ansible/ansible/docs/comparisons.md

 ===========

 Confused about how Ansible fits in?
 Here's a comparison with some common tools.

 Accuracy is important, so corrections are VERY welcome if we've got something wrong.
 For space reasons, we can't list everybody's favorite management tool.

+Ansible mainly tries to be different in it's goals of minimalism, while also cutting across the categories of configuration management, deployment, and ad-hoc task firing.

+It strives to be a super-easy to use app, requiring no daemons or databases, and having a super-simple configuration management language that takes minutes to learn.

+Generally speaking, Ansible is answer to the question "why is the world's systems management software so complicated?"
+The code does not try to show off.
+It is an experiment in radical simplicity and encourages anyone to be able to easily contribute to it.

 <table>
    <tr>